 19. INDEMNIFICATION; LIMITATION ON DAMAGES

 EPMI shall indemnify, defend and hold Frontera, and all of Frontera’s directors, employees, agents, affiliates and permitted assigns, harmless from and against all claims, losses, liabilities, damages, judgments, awards, fines, penalties, costs and expenses (including reasonable attorneys’ fees and disbursements) directly incurred in connection with or directly arising out of (i) any violation of applicable law, regulation or order by EPMI and (ii) third party payment risk, including credit and collection risk (Counterparty Credit Risk) under any Back-to-Back Transaction by EPMI in connection with this Agreement.
-It is expressly understood that EPMI shall indemnify and hold Frontera harmless from all losses arising from third party performance, risk, including counterparty credit risk, under all Back-to-Back transactions.

 Frontera shall indemnify, defend and hold EPMI, and all of EPMI’s directors, employees, agents, affiliates and permitted assigns, harmless from and against all claims, losses, liabilities, damages, judgments, awards, fines, penalties, costs and expenses (including reasonable attorneys’ fees and disbursements) directly incurred in connection with or directly arising out of (i) any violation of applicable law, regulation or order by Frontera, (ii) any Structured Transaction or Existing Transaction; (iii) any Costs and Existing Transaction Costs and (iv) any third party claims arising from Frontera’s ownership or operation of the Facility.

 (c) Except as otherwise expressly set forth in this Agreement, EPMI DISCLAIMS ALL OTHER WARRANTIES, EXPRESS OR IMPLIED, IN FACT OR BY OPERATION OF LAW OR OTHERWISE DERIVED FROM THIS AGREEMENT, ANY OF THE SCHEDULES ATTACHED HERETO OR IN ANY OTHER MATERIALS, BROCHURES, PRESENTATIONS OR OTHER DOCUMENTS OR COMMUNICATIONS WHETHER ORAL OR WRITTEN, INCLUDING WITHOUT LIMITATION IMPLIED WARRANTIES OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE.
 FOR BREACH OF ANY PROVISION FOR WHICH AN EXPRESS REMEDY OR MEASURE OF DAMAGES IS PROVIDED, SUCH EXPRESS REMEDY OR MEASURE OF DAMAGES SHALL BE THE SOLE AND EXCLUSIVE REMEDY, THE OBLIGOR’S LIABILITY SHALL BE LIMITED AS SET FORTH IN SUCH PROVISION AND ALL OTHER REMEDIES OR DAMAGES AT LAW OR IN EQUITY ARE WAIVED.
 IF NO REMEDY OR MEASURE OF DAMAGES IS EXPRESSLY PROVIDED IN THE AGREEMENT, THE OBLIGOR’S LIABILITY SHALL BE LIMITED TO DIRECT ACTUAL DAMAGES ONLY, SUCH DIRECT ACTUAL DAMAGES SHALL BE THE SOLE AND EXCLUSIVE REMEDY AND ALL OTHER REMEDIES OR DAMAGES AT LAW OR IN EQUITY ARE WAIVED.
-NEITHER PARTY SHALL BE LIABLE If an Event of Default occurs, the Performing Party expressly agrees that the Defaulting Party shall be liable only for actual damages, and the Performing Party waives for themselves, and their successors and assigns, all consequential, incidental, punitive, exemplary or indirect damages, lost profits or other business interruption damages, by statute, in tort or contract, under any indemnity provision or otherwise.
-It is the intent of the Parties that the limitations herein imposed on remedies and the measure of damages be without regard to the cause or causes related thereto, including the negligence of any party, whether such negligence be sole, joint or concurrent, or active or passive.
-FOR CONSEQUENTIAL, INCIDENTAL, PUNITIVE, EXEMPLARY OR INDIRECT DAMAGES, LOST PROFITS OR OTHER BUSINESS INTERRUPTION DAMAGES, BY STATUTE, IN TORT OR CONTRACT, UNDER ANY INDEMNITY PROVISION OR OTHERWISE.
+NEITHER PARTY SHALL BE LIABLE FOR CONSEQUENTIAL, INCIDENTAL, PUNITIVE, EXEMPLARY OR INDIRECT DAMAGES, LOST PROFITS OR OTHER BUSINESS INTERRUPTION DAMAGES, BY STATUTE, IN TORT OR CONTRACT, UNDER ANY INDEMNITY PROVISION OR OTHERWISE.
 IT IS THE INTENT OF THE PARTIES THAT THE LIMITATIONS HEREIN IMPOSED ON REMEDIES AND THE MEASURE OF DAMAGES BE WITHOUT REGARD TO THE CAUSE OR CAUSES RELATED THERETO, INCLUDING THE NEGLIGENCE OF ANY PARTY, WHETHER SUCH NEGLIGENCE BE SOLE, JOINT OR CONCURRENT, OR ACTIVE OR PASSIVE.